tembo-io/website/blog/2023-10-16-hacking-postgres-ep1/index.md

 ---
 slug: hacking-postgres-ep1
-title: "Hacking Postgres Episode 1: Marco Slot - pg_cron, CitusData and Microsoft"
+title: "Hacking Postgres Ep.
+1: Marco Slot"
 authors: [eric]
 tags: [postgres, hacking_postgres]
 ---

 ## Episode Notes

 In this episode, Ry and Marco talk about the early days of Citus and its development, creating pg_cron (on a plane!), and the new possibilities on the horizon for extensions in the Postgres landscape.
+If you haven’t seen or listened to it yet, you can play the video below, or listen on Apple/Spotify (or your podcast platform of choice).
 Special thanks to Marco for joining us today!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UxUrn6bKDfU?si=JMm_cMMPToh1K2KK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>